HazelMurray/authentication_costs_user_study/README.md

 The documents here show the summary statistics and the invididual responses from users who gave their consent for their data to be stored in an archive.

-We have removed the individual responces for anyone who did not consent for their data to be stored in an archive.
+We have removed the individual responses for anyone who did not consent for their data to be stored in an archive.